Autodesk-Forge/forge-bim360-modelcoordination-walkthrough/README.md

     git clone https://github.com/xiaodongliang/bim360-mcapi-node-pdf.exporter.sample

-2. Open the solution file in **Visual Stduo**, ensure dependent packages of nuGet have been installed, and the dependent project [Forge ](./samples/auxiliary/Forge) has been built and imported to the sample projects successfully.
+2. Open the solution file in **Visual Studio**, ensure dependent packages of nuGet have been installed, and the dependent project [Forge ](/samples/auxiliary/Forge) has been built and imported to the sample projects successfully.

 3. Each sample needs the following input configuration **Runtime Configuration**